Tracking Type ADC -Up/Down Counter Analog to Digital Converter

 Tracking Type ADC Working

-The comparator receives two voltages i.e. input voltage and the reference voltage.
-The input analog voltage is applied to the non-inverting end of the comparator whereas the reference voltage is applied to the negative or inverting end of the comparator.
-This reference voltage is basically the output of the digital to analog converter that gets compared with the given input voltage and determines the state of the comparator.
+The comparator receives two voltages, i.e., the input voltage and the reference voltage.
+The input analog voltage is applied to the non-inverting end of the comparator, whereas the reference voltage is applied to the negative, or inverting, end of the comparator.
+This reference voltage is basically the output of the digital-to-analog converter that gets compared with the given input voltage and determines the state of the comparator.

 If Vin > Vdac

-When the respective analog to digital converter is powered on, the output of the digital to analog converter is zero.
-When this is compared with the applied voltage, the comparator gets high and the counter starts its counting from zero onwards.
+When the respective analog-to-digital converter powers on, the output of the digital-to-analog converter is zero.
+When this is compared with the applied voltage, the comparator gets high, and the counter starts counting from zero onward.
 It means that it starts counting in the upward direction.
-In return, the output of the digital to analog converter starts to increase slowly.
+In return, the output of the digital-to-analog converter starts to increase slowly.

 If Vin < Vdac

-But when the continuous input voltage is less than the output of the digital to analog converter, the comparator goes from high to low state at that particular time.
-This enables the up-down counter to start its counting in the reverse direction that is in the down direction instead of resetting itself just like the counter type ADC.
+But when the continuous input voltage is less than the output of the digital-to-analog converter, the comparator goes from a high to a low state at that particular time.
+This enables the up-down counter to start counting in the reverse direction, which is in the down direction, instead of resetting itself, just like the counter type ADC.

-Once again when the output of the digital to analog converter becomes greater than the input voltage, the comparator becomes high and the counter enters up count mode and vice versa the counter enters the down count mode.
-The condition for whether the counter counts in an upward or downward direction depends on the input voltage and the process keeps on repeating.
+Once again, when the output of the digital to analog converter becomes greater than the input voltage, the comparator becomes high and the counter enters up-count mode, and vice versa, the counter enters down-count mode.
+The condition for whether the counter counts in an upward or downward direction depends on the input voltage, and the process keeps on repeating.

-This analog to digital converter keeps the track of the input voltage consistently for its functionality therefore it is called a Tracking type analog to digital converter.
+This analog-to-digital converter keeps track of the input voltage consistently for its functionality; therefore, it is called a tracking type analog-to-digital converter.

 Output Latching

-The output of the counter is latched whenever the comparator transits its output.
-It means that every time when the output of the comparator transitions from high to low or low to high state then the binary output of the up-down counter is latched.
+The output of the counter latches whenever the comparator transits its output.
+It means that every time the output of the comparator transitions from high to low or low to high, the binary output of the up-down counter is latched.

 Conversion Time